Thinking about ways to make a meaningful impact in the world? There is an easy answer: Working with the planets future.

 Tsevet Mumchim, (Program Staff) create and operate the programs at camp, and there are quite a few.
 In addition to running programs throughout the morning, they also function as madrichim (counselors) while not running their programs.
+Each program area also has a lead staff member who assists in creating and developing programs for their area.
 As we mentioned earlier, if you have a special idea or skill that isn’t listed here that you would like to bring to camp, let us know!

 Omanut (Art) is the section of camp where campers get to express themselves creatively!
 We leave this program open ended to let our skilled Tsevet Omanut be free to shape the program as they would like for chanichim (campers).
 We look for someone who has a passion for guiding campers to be as creative as possible, while making omanut fun and exciting.
 Applicants should have experience as artists, preferably with experience teaching art to children 7 – 15.

 We are incredibly excited to bring STEM programming to Ranch Camp.
 We’ve partnered with NASA to create an open-ended STEM program to allow our team the freedom to build a unique and individualized experience for our campers.
 Our ideal candidate is passionate about guiding campers to experiment, question, and explore in meaningful, inclusive, and fun ways.
 Applicants should have experience in STEM, preferably with experience teaching children 7- 15 years old.